 Believed to hold properties of regeneration, the garnet is fit for the season of resolutions.

 The theme of abundance also manifests in the garnet family’s range of color, which expresses itself in a full spectrum; from rarer greens to classic deep reds.
-For any January birthdays, holiday gifts, or treats for yourself, you can shop our Garnet page.
-The Olive Single Stone Bracelet can be seen as a commitment piece which showcases the stone with simplicity and grace, and the Olive Birthstone Charm may recall the garnet’s classic Victorian elegance when hanging on a short choker chain (Bridgerton look anyone?).
+For any January birthdays, holiday gifts, or treats for yourself, you can shop our Garnet collection.
+The Garnet Birthstone Bracelet can be seen as a commitment piece which showcases the stone with simplicity, and the Garnet Birthstone Charm may recall the garnet’s classic Victorian elegance when hanging on a short choker chain (Bridgerton look anyone?).

 Garnets are actually a group of stones with the same crystal form but each species with a different chemical composition, including pyrope, almandine, spessartine, grossular, and andradite.
 One of the most widespread of gems, Garnets can be found in metamorphic rocks (transformed by heat and pressure) on every continent and different species of Garnet are the official state gems of four U.S. states.
 Today they are most commonly mind in Brazil, Russia, Africa, India, and Afghanistan.

 |Photo courtesy of the Met Museum.
 Pectoral and Necklace of Sithathoryunet with the Name of Senwosret II||